 Do these cold, short days have you dreaming about summer vacation?

 While you read travel site reviews, compare car rentals and shop for airline tickets, start a dedicated savings account now so you can prepay part or all of your vacation costs.

-Following are 15 easy ways to save $1,000 in the next four months.
+Following are 15 easy ways to save $1,000 for vacation funds in the next four months.